Updated August 4, 2025

 I’ve long been an advocate of multiple imputation for handling missing data.
-For example, in my two-day Missing Data seminar, I spend about two-thirds of the course on multiple imputation, using PROC MI in SAS and the mi command in Stata.
+For example, in my Missing Data seminar, I spend about two-thirds of the course on multiple imputation.
 The other third covers maximum likelihood (ML).
 Both methods are pretty good, especially when compared with more traditional methods like listwise deletion or conventional imputation.
 ML and multiple imputation make similar assumptions, and they have similar statistical properties.

 The reason I spend more time talking about multiple imputation is not that I prefer it.
 On the contrary, I prefer to use maximum likelihood to handle missing data whenever possible.
 One reason is that ML is simpler, at least if you have the right software.
 And that’s why I spend more time on multiple imputation, because it takes more time to explain all the different ways to do it and all the little things you have to keep track of and be careful about.